 NSCI 701.
 Foundations in Neuroscience.
-This course provides a thorough overview of fundamental neuroscience over two semesters spanning ~80 two-hour lectures.
+This course provides a thorough overview of fundamental neuroscience over two semesters spanning ~90 two-hour lectures.
 It systematically covers neuroscience in an integrated fashion covering the following main topics: 1) Neuroanatomy and Cellular Neurobiology; 2) Molecular/Structural Biology of Ion Channels, Electrophysiology, and Neural Potentials; 3) The Synapse; 4) Motor Systems; 5) Sensory Systems; 6) Developmental Neurobiology; 7) Regulatory Systems; 8) Neural Networks and Connectomics; 9) Neuropharmacology; and 10) Neurobiology of Brain Disorders.
 The course also presents ~10 "technical lectures" that cover techniques and procedures commonly used in neuroscience research, when and why they are used, the assumptions made in implementing the techniques, and final analyses made possible by the techniques.
+Finally, lab meetings include the dissection of the human brain.
 The course includes both didactic and primary literature-based content that is actively discussed during the lectures.
-It is the first required course in the Program in Neuroscience.
-(Fall and Spring semesters).
+It is the first required course in the Program in Neuroscience. (spanning both the Fall and Spring semesters).